Singer

 “You did a brilliant job – I absolutely love it!
 Hopefully we’ll have other songs, worthy of your brilliant voice, in the future.”
 Maggie Adams, www.maggiessongs.com, after recording her song “Running Scared”

 Richard has worked as a session singer for songwriter Maggie Adams.
-Click here to listen to Maggie’s song I Want to Thank You.
-For further recordings of other full tracks visit the repertoire and Like Father Like Son pages.
+Click here to listen to Maggie’s song I Want to Thank You

 “You were one of the easiest people to work with – so I’m definitely up for working together again if possible!” – Mark Pierce, www.stompboxstudios.co.uk, 15th April 2013